 Tim was formally diagnosed with Adult-onset Still’s disease (Still’s disease) in 2016 at the age of 22.
 Still’s disease is a rare systemic, auto-inflammatory condition that affects between one in 100,000 to one in 1,000,000 people globally.
 In August 2020, to stay on top of his mental health, combat the effects of calcium leaching from medication and driven by his desire to encourage people, in particular the rare disease community, Tim set himself the goal of running 100km before Rare Disease Day — a big audacious goal given his health!
 He began the Instagram page Running Rare to document his progress and this has evolved to the development of an accompanying website to encourage and uplift the rare disease community.
 Tim is a big believer of living with a ‘it is possible’ attitude.
 This doesn’t mean you’re naive to the reality of your circumstances, but it does encourage and motivate you to think about what might make something possible — and that is such an important first step.

 Tammie is the mother of two children and lives in regional Victoria.
-Her youngest is currently 4 years old and was born and diagnosed in 2017 with Maple Syrup Urine Disease.
+Her youngest is 5 years old next and was born and diagnosed in 2017 with Maple Syrup Urine Disease.
 Tammie says it’s been a very big learning journey but one in which her family has managed to find their feet and now are ready to have their voices heard on important issues such as inclusion, research, cures and anything else they can do to help.
 She is excited to see what we can achieve together.
-When Tammie is not busy working and with family life, she enjoys running and fitness classes.
+When Tammie is not busy working and with family life, she enjoys running.